emutos/manual/usermanual/docs/index.md

 - How much main memory was found.

 - An enumeration of the floppy drives (A and B) and hard drive partitions found.
+The boot drive is in reverse video.

 - The time and date of the boot if EmuTOS finds a real-time clock.
 If no real-time clock is found, a bogus time and date will be shown in reverse video.